drstrangelove4/conway_game_of_life/README.md

 Currently this program creates all the possible cells on launch and then just edits their colour based upon the status of its neighbours.
 This means we have a bunch of calculation for what should be dormant objects happening on every iteration of the main loop the logic is contained within.

-That aside it's pretty fun to see how these 4 simple rules and 2 cell states can generate objects that move and reporoduce.